Sabrenetics/Cytheseus/README.md

 * For converting a photo into a 3D model, you may need additional libraries or services specifically designed for this purpose.
 You can explore options like using machine learning models or utilizing photogrammetry techniques.

 7. API development:
-* Flask can be used to create APIs to expose the functionality of your application as web services that can be integrated with third-party applications.
+* Django can be used to create APIs to expose the functionality of your application as web services that can be integrated with third-party applications.